sysstat/sysstat/FAQ.md

 the `sysstat` shell script must be called by the system, so that the LINUX RESTART message can be inserted into the daily data file, indicating that the relevant kernel counters have been reinitialized...
+Starting with sysstat version 12.8.0 everything is done by default during the 'make install' stage.__
-You can install the `sysstat` script by hand in the relevant startup directory, or you can ask sysstat to do it for you during configuration stage by entering:
+With older versions you can install the `sysstat` script by hand in the relevant startup directory, or you can ask sysstat to do it for you during configuration stage by entering:
 ```
-$ ./configure --enable-automated-sar-reporting
+$ ./configure --enable-install-cron
 ```
 Or you can answer 'y' to the question:
 ```
-Automate sar reporting (via systemd or cron)? (y/n) [--enable-automated-sar-reporting]
+Set crontab to start sar automatically? (y/n) [--enable-install-cron]
 ```
 if you use the Interactive Configuration script (iconfig).
 Then compile sysstat as usual and run 'make install' as the last stage.